 What is Naramata’s weather?

 Generally speaking, the area enjoys hot, dry days with cool nights in the summer.
 The winter is mild, with temperatures hovering around the freezing point.
+Most years feature a few weeks of temperatures below -10˚C., when local winemakers can produce ice wines of high calibre.

 What kind of shopping is available?